 - Getting to and from the parks may be more difficult.
 This is more important if one plans to take afternoon breaks from the parks.

-- On peak holidays parking lot(s) at WDW might be closed.
+- On-peak holiday parking lot(s) at Disney World Parks might be closed.

 - Quality of the rooms varies, as does service.

 - Off-site guests must pay for parking at Disney theme parks if they drive unless they have an Annual Pass.

 - Shuttle service is limited at many hotels, some hotels share shuttles making the service very slow and/or crowded, and some hotels charge for using their shuttle service.